alfi-98/student-management-system/README.md

-# Basic-HTML-Login-Form
+# Basic-Student-Management System
-This is a walkthrough of building a Login Form using HTML and CSS.
+This is a walkthrough of building a basic Student Management System HTML, CSS and MySQL.

 ## 1. IDE:
 - For this project we are going to use ```VScode``` (Visual Studio) code editor